tkerbe2/tkdev-aws-web-app/README.md

 ## (Part 1) 🪛 Manual Creation - Web App Lab

-I've created this lab to tinker with unique ways to create resources with Terraform, in AWS.
-I recommend using Terraform Enterprise Cloud to deploy this as it's one of the easier ways to deploy code, manage state files, and store secrets.
+In this first part of the lab you will use the AWS Console to create all lab resources manually.
+You will gain hands on experience and learn how to use services like VPC, EC2, and S3.
+To open and download the full lab guide scroll to the link below.

 ![aws-web-app-lab](https://github.com/user-attachments/assets/f7cf8534-6de9-4748-bc52-3e3efc02daa6)